iic-jku/osic-multitool/README.md

 # IIC-OSIC Tools

-## (c) 2021 Harald Pretl, Johannes Kepler University Linz, Institute for Integrated Circuits
+**(c) 2021 Harald Pretl, Johannes Kepler University Linz, Institute for Integrated Circuits**

-This repo contains various tools and examples for Open-Source IC Design.
+This repo contains various tools and examples for Open-Source IC (OSIC) Design.
 At this point only the open-source PDK `SKY130` from SkyWater Technologies is supported.

-### Initialization of SKY130 PDK and tools
+## Initialization of SKY130 PDK and tools

 Use `iic-osic-setup.sh` to setup or update a complete analog/digital IC design environment in Ubuntu/Xubuntu.
-Please see the script for usage and the installed tools.
+Please see the (documented) script for usage and the installed tools.

-The setup script creates an initialization script in the user's home directory.
+The setup script creates also an initialization script in the user's home directory.
 Use it to setup the environment by running

 `source ~/iic-init.sh`

-### LVS script
+## LVS script

 A fully-automatic LVS script is prepared.
-Run the LVS by using `iic-lvs.sh <cellname>`, where `<cellname>` is the name of the schematic and layout cell.
+Run the LVS by using `iic-lvs.sh <cellname>`, where `<cellname>` is the name of the schematic/verilog and layout cell.
 For further documentation and usage of this script please look into the file.

-### Cleanup of temporary files
+## Cleanup of temporary files

-The various temporary files and outputs can be removed from a directory by running `iic-clean.sh`.
+The various temporary and results files and outputs can be removed from a directory by running `iic-clean.sh`.

-### Cheatsheet for magic
+## Cheatsheet for magic

 In the folder `magic-cheatsheet` there is a summary of important macros, keybindings, and mouse button operations for `magic` VLSI, relating to version 8.3.

-### Example analog and digital designs
+## Example analog and digital designs

 In the folder `example` an analog design example (an inverter in subfolder `example/ana`) and a simple digital design example (a counter in subfolder `example/dig`) are prepared for testing the environment.
+In the folder `example/dig/rtl` the result of the digital flow `OpenLane` is presented, as a powered Verilog file and a layout view.

-### SPICE model file reducer
+## SPICE model file reducer

 This Python script traverses through a SPICE model file, removes empty lines and comments, and extracts the specified model corner (default is `tt`).
 It further produces a flat single model file for use with e.g. `ngspice`.